 - satisfy lawyers’ professional obligation for pro bono,

 - allow students to network with alumni,

-- introduce students to a local legal aid organization,
+- introduce students and lawyers to a local legal aid organization,

 - boost school pride, and